 UPDATE table SET x = x + 1 WHERE ...
 INSERT ...
 IF NOT EXISTS UPDATE ...
 IF EXISTS

 Note that this is unlike Apache Cassandra, which uses a concept called lightweight transactions to achieve correctness for these read-modify-write operations and incurs 4-network round trip latency.

 Reading the latest data from a recently elected leader

 In a steady state, when the leader is appending and replicating log entries, the latest majority-replicated entry is exactly the committed one.
-However, it is a bit more complicated right after a leader change.
+However, it becomes more complicated right after a leader change.
 When a new leader is elected in a tablet, it appends a no-op entry to the tablet's Raft log and replicates it, as described in the Raft protocol.
-Before this no-op entry is replicated, we consider the tablet unavailable for reading up-to-date values and accepting read-modify-write operations.
-This is because the new tablet leader needs to be able to guarantee that all previous Raft-committed entries are applied to RocksDB and other persistent and in-memory data structures, and it is only possible after we know that all entries in the new leader's log are committed.
+Before this no-op entry is replicated, the tablet is considered unavailable for reading up-to-date values and accepting read-modify-write operations.
+This is because the new tablet leader needs to be able to guarantee that all previous Raft-committed entries are applied to RocksDB and other persistent and in-memory data structures, and it is only possible after it is known that all entries in the new leader's log are committed.

 Leader leases: reading the latest data in case of a network partition

 Leader leases are a mechanism for a tablet leader to establish its authority for a certain short time period in order to avoid the following inconsistency: